-SoundThinking, the SoundThinking logo, ShotSpotterTM, ShotSpotter for CampusTM, ShotSpotter for CorporateTM, ResourceRouter®, CaseBuilderTM, CrimeTracerTM, PlateRangerTM powered by Rekor®, SafePointeTM, SoundThinking Labs and other trade names, trademarks or service marks of SoundThinking appearing in this Annual Report on Form 10-K are the property of SoundThinking, Inc. Trade names, trademarks and service marks of other companies appearing in this Annual Report on Form 10-K are the property of their respective holders.
+SoundThinking, the SoundThinking logo, ShotSpotterTM, ShotSpotter for CampusTM, ShotSpotter for CorporateTM, ResourceRouter[®], CaseBuilderTM, CrimeTracerTM, PlateRangerTM powered by Rekor[®], SafePointeTM, SoundThinking Labs and other trade names, trademarks or service marks of SoundThinking appearing in this Annual Report on Form 10-K are the property of SoundThinking, Inc. Trade names, trademarks and service marks of other companies appearing in this Annual Report on Form 10-K are the property of Form 10-K are the property of SoundThinking.